CBI carries out searches at residence of former J&K minister, Lal Singh

 The preliminary enquiry by the Central Bureau of Investigation (CBI) alleges that the trust, a beneficiary of such alleged illegal acts, continues to be in possession of huge tracts of land in gross violation of ceiling prescribed under Jammu and Kashmir Agrarian Reforms Act, 1976, they said.

-It also alleged that false information was submitted in the High Court of Jammu and Kashmir on June 9, 2015 vide an affidavit filed on a public interest litigation to favour this trust, the officials said.
+It also alleged that false information was submitted in the High Court of Jammu and Kashmir on June 9, 2015, vide an affidavit filed on public interest litigation to favour this trust, the officials said.

 The CBI in some cases does a Secret Information Report (SIR) which is converted into a PE only after verification of facts.
 During the preliminary enquiry, the agency tries to find if prima facie material exists to move ahead with a formal registration of a case also known as a Regular Case or FIR to start investigation.